 (2 Peter 1:21, 2 Tim 3:16-17, Titus 1:9)

 I believe as Christians we should be baptized in water as Jesus instructed us.
 He was baptized so of course we should also be baptized.
-Scripture clearly teaches us that water baptism is part of the whole salvation experience.
-Please read my article about water baptism here.
+Scripture clearly teaches us that water baptism is a vital part of the whole salvation experience.

 (Mat 28:19, Acts 2:38, Acts 10:44-48.)